khaledalateeq10-maker/Cybersecurity/README.md

-# Professional Statement
+Professional Statement

-I am a recent Software Engineering graduate with a strong foundation in software development lifecycles and system architecture.
-This technical background gives me a unique advantage in identifying vulnerabilities and understanding how systems can be secured from the ground up.

-I am passionate about cybersecurity because I believe that security must be built into software from the very first line of code, not added as an afterthought.
-My goal is to bridge the gap between development and security teams, helping organizations build systems that are not only functional but resilient against modern threats.

-With 6 months of hands-on experience and a commitment to continuous learning, I am dedicated to growing my skills in cybersecurity to protect organizations and the people who depend on them.
+I hold a Software Engineering degree with six months of hands-on IT experience in a hospital environment.
+While cybersecurity is a new direction for me, I chose it deliberately — because I see a clear and valuable connection between software engineering and security that I want to build my career around.
+My IT experience in healthcare showed me how critical it is for systems to function without failure.
+That environment taught me the real weight of technical responsibility, and it made me think seriously about what it means to protect the infrastructure that people depend on.
+What draws me to cybersecurity is the logic behind it.
+As someone who understands how software is designed and built, I want to develop the skills to analyze where those designs can fail and how to strengthen them.
+The overlap between development and security is where I want to grow and contribute.
+I may be at the beginning of this path, but I’m approaching it with focus and a clear goal — to become a professional who bridges the gap between software engineering and cybersecurity.